cakephp/docs/en/debug-kit.rst

 * **Variables** Display View variables set in controller.

 Typically, a panel handles the collection and display of a single type of information such as Logs or Request information.
-You can choose to panels from the toolbar or add your own custom panels.
+You can choose to view panels from the toolbar or add your own custom panels.

 Developing Your Own Panels
 ==========================